Civil Rights Clearance for Medicare Provider Applicants

-If you are a health care provider seeking initial Medicare Part A certification and or undergoing a change of ownership (CHOW), you need a civil rights clearance.
-The Centers for Medicare and Medicaid Services (CMS) will not certify you as a Medicare provider if you do not receive a clearance from OCR.
+If you are a health care provider seeking initial Medicare Part A certification and/or undergoing a change of ownership (CHOW), you will need a civil rights clearance from the Office for Civil Rights (OCR) to be certified as a Medicare provider by the Centers for Medicare and Medicaid Services (CMS).
+There are two ways to apply for a civil rights clearance:

 - Go to OCR’s Medicare Certification Portal to submit your application on line.
 The Portal has guidance and sample policies to assist you to easily complete the application.
 If you cannot complete the application in one sitting, you will be able to save your work and come back later.
 Once you have completed your application for civil rights clearance via the Portal and hit the “submit” button, you will receive an e-mail stating that you have submitted your civil rights documents.
 Please give a copy of this e-mail to your State Agency representative.
 This e-mail is NOT your clearance, but it will show the State Agency that you have started the civil rights clearance process.
 The e-mail from OCR is all your State Agency needs regarding civil rights documentation in order to continue the Medicare application process.
 Once OCR has had an opportunity to review your submission, possibly request changes, and approve it, you will receive a final civil rights clearance letter.
 We ask that you share the clearance letter with your State Agency representative.

 - If you prefer to submit your application via hard copy, you must complete the Civil Rights Information Request and submit the Information Request and your required civil rights policies and procedures to your local State Agency along with your other Medicare Part A application materials.

 - Civil Rights Information Request for Medicare Certification Form [PDF|189KB]